afnandamra/reading-notes/401/class-12.md

 ## Vocabulary Terms

 - **Observer Pattern:** software design pattern in which an object (named the subject) maintains a list of its dependents (observers), and notifies them automatically of any state changes, usually by calling one of their methods
-- **Listener:** function that listens for an event to occur
+- **Listener:** a function that listens for an event to occur
-- **Event Handler:** function that runs when a specific event fires
+- **Event Handler:** a function that runs when a specific event fires
-- **Event Driven Programming:** programming paradigm in which the flow of the program is determined by events such as user actions, message passing
+- **Event-Driven Programming:** programming paradigm in which the flow of the program is determined by events such as user actions, message passing
 - **Event Loop:** responsible for executing the code, collecting and processing events, and executing queued sub-tasks (source: [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop))
 - **Event Queue:** queue where events from an application are held prior to being processed by a receiving program or system
-- **Call Stack:** mechanism for an interpreter to keep track of its place in a script that calls multiple functions - what function is currently being run and what functions are called from within that function (source: [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Call_stack))
+- **Call Stack:** a mechanism for an interpreter to keep track of its place in a script that calls multiple functions - what function is currently being run and what functions are called from within that function (source: [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Call_stack))
-- **Emit/Raise/Trigger:** in event driven programming, emit sends a message to trigger a response and raise and event
+- **Emit/Raise/Trigger:** in event-driven programming, emit sends a message to trigger a response and raise an event
 - **Subscribe:** waiting for a published event to take place
-- **Database:** organized collection of data, generally stored and accessed electronically from a computer system
+- **Database:** an organized collection of data, generally stored and accessed electronically from a computer system

 ## Web Sockets